-Knowledge graph centered on NRCS soil characterization methods (Plantae) with 70 nodes and 143 connections.
-Top connected: Compensatory responses to loss of warming-sensitiv, mycorrhizal fungi, woody stems, evapotranspiration, browse.
+Knowledge graph centered on NRCS soil characterization methods (Plantae) with 59 nodes and 170 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Barbey's Larkspur, Nuttall's Larkspur, Larkspurs.

 Random plot establishment along elevational gradients followed by soil coring and root extraction to quantify coarse and fine root biomass allocation patterns.
 Ground cover composition is estimated to correlate with root allocation patterns.